jonrifkin/cgiupload/README.md

 Make sure that the upload directory and the log file are writeable by the webserver.

-NOTE: If you use relative path names for the above variables, then `PATH_UPLOAD_DIR` will be be relative to the directory where cgiupload is placed, and `PATH_LOG_FILE` will be relative to `PATH_UPLOAD_DIR`.
+NOTE: If you use relative path name for `PATH_UPLOAD_DIR`, the name will be relative to the directorh where cgiupload is placed.
+If you use a relative path name for `PATH_LOG_FILE`, that name will be relative to the directory `PATH_UPLOAD_DIR`.

 2. To compile, simply run
 ```